The Catacombs of Callixtus were the official cemetery of the Church of Rome in the 3rd century AD, and today are the most important Roman Catacombs.

 Guided tour of Callixtus Catacombs + shuttle

-After seeing your tickets, the staff directs you to the van that takes you to the catacombs and brings you back after the tour.
+After seeing your tickets, the staff will direct you to the van that takes you to the catacombs and bring you back after the tour.

 This tour includes the shuttle, a guided tour of the Roman Catacombs, and a free 25-minute Ancient Rome multimedia video.